nmshd/documentation/_docs_integrate/25-requests-over-templates.md

 toc: true
 ---

-This guide will explain the E2E flow of sharing and answering a Request over a Template.
-This is mostly done with one App and one Connector, but for simplicity and more transperancy we will use two Connectors.
-Therefore you have to start two Connectors that doesn't have a Relationship yet.
-You can use the [Connector Installation Guide]({% link _docs_integrate/10-connector-installation.md %}) if you need help for the setup.
+This guide will explain the end to end flow of sharing and answering a [Request]({% link _docs_explore/61-data-model.md %}#request) over a Template.
+This flow usually happens between the App and a Connector, but for simplicity and more transparency we will use two Connectors.
+Therefore you have to start two Connectors that don't have a Relationship yet.

+You can use the [Connector Installation Guide]({% link _docs_integrate/10-connector-installation.md %}) if you need help for the setup the Connectors.

 On the first Connector you will create a Template.
 This Connector will be called Templator in the in the following steps.
 The second Connector is called Requestor, because it will create the Relationship and therefore it creates the `RelationshipCreationChangeRequest`.

 ## Check your Requests validity

-Before you start with the Request over Template flow, you should check if your Request is valid.
+At first you should check if your Request is valid.
 You can do this by calling the `POST /api/v2/Requests/Outgoing/Validate` route on the Templator Connector with the following body.
-For simplicity the Request inside the Template only contains a AuthenticationRequestItem, but you can use any RequestItems you want.
+For simplicity the Request inside the Template only contains an AuthenticationRequestItem, but you can use any [RequestItems]({% link _docs_explore/64-request-items.md %}) you want.

 ```json
 {